 Spastic Diplegia Cerebral Palsy (also referred to as Diplegic Cerebral Palsy) is one of the most common types of CP diagnosed in children.

-This post will breakdown what you need to know and hopefully answer any of those lingering questions that come to mind.
+This post breaks down what you need to know and hopefully answers any of those lingering questions that come to mind.

 What is Spastic Diplegia?

 When you hear the term Spastic Diplegia think of one body part, the legs.

 That’s exactly what Spastic Diplegia is a condition affecting the spasticity of the legs.

 Those who have spastic cerebral palsy experience lower extremity challenges.

 You will commonly see a child move with a ‘scissor walk’ where their knees turn inward.

 The reason this happens is there is more muscle stiffness in the hips and legs.